-at the Employer's option.

-- (iii) Accompanying each payment of wages shall be a statement, in writing, which can be retained by the Employee, setting forth: - (a) the period of time or the work for which the wages are being paid; - (b) the rate of wages to which the Employee is entitled; - (c) the amount of wages to which each Employee is entitled; - (d) the amount of each deduction from wages of the Employee and the purpose for which each deduction is made; - (e) any allowance or other payment to which the Employee is entitled; - (f) the amount of vacation pay and holiday pay for which the Employee is being credited; - (g) the net amount of money being paid to the Employee. - (iv) In cases of inclement weather being declared on pay day, Employees will receive their pay before leaving the site provided it is available on the site. - 20.3 On termination the Employer will provide a Record of Employment (ROE) as part of the Employee's final pay and will send the ROE information electronically to Service Canada.
-The Employee's final pay and ROE will be issued electronically within the timelines specified by the relevant legislation.
+- 20.1 The rates of pay for employees in the classifications listed in Subsection 2.5 of this Agreement and working on the Employer's property shall be as set forth in the wage schedule(s) attached hereto. - 20.2 The Normal pay procedure shall be as follows: - (i) Employees shall be paid weekly and payment for any given week will be made not later than the sixth working day after the close of the payroll period, but in any event not later than Thursday of the following week. - Wages shall be paid by the Employer on the job site, before quitting time by cheque payable at par in the locality of the job site or by direct deposit at the Employer's option.
+Accompanying each payment of wages shall be a statement, in writing, or electronic, which can be retained by the employee, setting forth: - (a) the period of time or the work for which the wages are being paid; - (b) the rate of wages to which the employee is entitled; - (c) the amount of wages to which each employee is entitled; - (d) the amount of each deduction from wages of the employee and the purpose for which each deduction is made; - (e) any allowance or other payment to which the employee is entitled; - (f) the amount of vacation pay and holiday pay for which the employee is being credited; - (g) the net amount of money being paid to the employee. - (iii) In cases of inclement weather being declared on pay day, employees will receive their pay before leaving the site provided it is available on the site. - 20.3 On termination the employer will provide a Record of Employment (ROE) as part of the employee's final pay and will send the ROE information electronically to Service Canada.
+The employee's final pay and ROE will be issued electronically within the timelines specified by the relevant legislation.

-Once the above notice period has expired and an Employee has yet to receive her/his final pay and termination documents, the Employee shall have ten (10) days in which to notify the Employer in writing, of non-compliance with Section 20.
-Once the Employer has been notified of non-compliance, the Employee will be entitled to two (2) hours of pay at the straight time rate for each normal work day of non-compliance.
+Once the above notice period has expired and an employee has yet to receive his final pay and termination documents, the employee shall have ten (10) days in which to notify the Employer in writing, of non-compliance with Section 20.
+Once the Employer has been notified of non-compliance, the employee will be entitled to two (2) hours of pay at the straight time rate for each normal workday of non-compliance.